Peter Symonds College: Admissions

+The college has 5000 students aged 16–18, mainly from Hampshire and Wiltshire, but also British Forces teenagers from Germany and Cyprus, and residents of the Falkland Islands, who live on campus in one of the two boarding houses, Falkland Lodge and School House.
+The Falkland Islands Government pays for each student to board at Peter Symonds if they achieve at least five "C" grades in their GCSEs.
+Therefore, in 2005 principal Neil Hopkins described the institution as "the official sixth-form college for the Falkland Islands".
+The college has a separate site at Stoney Lane in Winchester where it provides courses for some 2000 adult students.

 Curriculum

 Most students at Peter Symonds take three A levels, with some taking other vocational courses.
-General Studies was taken as a compulsory AS and A level on top of this until 2014, when the school dropped the subject.
-However some students take four or more A levels in their first year and continue with either three or four A levels in their second year.
+However, some students take four or more A levels in their first year and continue with either three or four A levels in their second year.
 The Level 3 Extended Project Qualification (EPQ) is offered at the college.

-Amongst the subjects on offer at the college are Fine Art, Photography, Three-Dimensional Design, Textiles, Biology, Business, Chemistry, Classics, Computing, Criminology, Dance, Drama, Economics, English Language, English Literature, Environmental Studies, Film Studies, French, German, Geography, Politics, Graphics, Health & Social Care, History, ICT, Law, Italian, Mathematics, Further Mathematics, Media Studies, Music, Philosophy, PE, Physics, Product Design, Psychology, Religious Studies, Sociology, Spanish and Statistics.
-The college is also somewhat unusual amongst state sixth form colleges in offering Latin at both AS and A level.
+Amongst the subjects on offer at the college are Fine Art, Photography, Three-Dimensional Design, Textiles, Biology, Business, Chemistry, Classical Civilisations, Computer Science, Criminology, Dance, Drama, Economics, English Language, English Literature, Environmental Studies, Film Studies, French, German, Geography, Politics, Graphics, Health & Social Care, History, ICT, Law, Italian, Mathematics, Further Mathematics, Media Studies, Music, Philosophy, PE, Physics, Product Design, Psychology, Religious Studies, Sociology, Spanish and Statistics.
+The college is one of the few sixth form colleges offering Latin at both AS and A level.

 Courses are available at AS Level, A-level, BTEC Level 2 National Certificate, BTEC Level 3 National Certificate and GCSE at the college.